Department of Labor Logo United States Department of Labor

 • Project sales and determine the profitability of products and services

-• Develop plans to acquire new customers or clients through direct sales techniques, cold calling, and business-to-business marketing visits
+• Develop plans to acquire new customers through techniques such as direct sales, cold calling, and business-to-business marketing

 • Plan and coordinate training programs for sales staff

-Sales managers’ responsibilities vary with the size of their organizations.
-However, most sales managers direct the distribution of goods and services by assigning sales territories, setting sales goals, and establishing training programs for the organization’s sales representatives.
+Sales managers’ responsibilities vary with the size of their organization.
+However, most of these managers direct the selling of goods and services by assigning territories, setting goals, and establishing training programs for the organization’s sales representatives.

 Work Environment About this section